Dilaton-Induced Resonant Production of Ultralight Vector Dark Matter: Ultraviolet consistency and the origin of the vector mass

-{This is the quantity that should be compared with the output of the resonance dynamics.
-Equations \eqref{eq:restore1} and \eqref{eq:restore2} encode the first ultraviolet requirement: in a Higgsed completion, viability is controlled not only by whether vectors are produced, but also by whether they are produced so efficiently that the broken phase is driven back toward symmetry restoration.}
+This relation provides the first ultraviolet consistency requirement for a Higgsed completion: the energy density stored in the produced vectors must remain below the threshold for destabilizing the broken phase.
+For benchmark scenarios reproducing the observed dark matter abundance, this condition can be expressed directly at the production epoch as

+where $\rho_{\rm DM,0}\simeq10^{-11}\,{\rm eV}^4$ denotes the present dark-matter density.
+This bound is independent of the spectator fraction and must be imposed separately from the cosmological condition in Eq.~\eqref{eq:Mupper}.
+Although it is typically weak for high-scale Higgs sectors, it becomes relevant in low-scale dark sectors with eV--keV symmetry-breaking scales.

-A second requirement is decoupling of the radial mode.
-The Proca-level treatment is quantitatively trustworthy only if the radial excitation is adiabatically heavy compared with every scale that participates in the resonance,
+A second consistency requirement concerns the decoupling of the radial mode.
+The Proca-level description remains quantitatively reliable only if the radial Higgs excitation is adiabatically heavy compared to all scales participating in the resonance,

-so that the dynamics of the broken phase can be integrated out rather than excited directly.
-This condition is particularly relevant on the tuned branch because the momentum support is infrared centered but not strictly zero; the numerical chart must therefore be read together with Eq.~\eqref{eq:radialdecouple} when one translates it into a Higgsed model \cite{Dror:2018,Long:2019,Kitajima:2022strings,Kitajima:2023}.
+so that the broken-phase dynamics may be integrated out consistently.
+This condition is particularly important for the tuned branch because the resonance is infrared dominated but still has finite momentum support \cite{Dror:2018,Long:2019,Salehian:2020jws,Redi:2022zkt,Sato:2022cwt,Kitajima:2022strings,Kitajima:2023}.

-A third requirement concerns defects.
-If the inequality in Eq.~\eqref{eq:restore1} is violated and the system is driven back into the symmetric phase, the subsequent rebreaking can seed a network of cosmic strings with tension
+A third requirement concerns topological defects.
+If the restoration condition in Eq.~\eqref{eq:restore1} is violated, the system may be driven back into the symmetric phase.
+Upon subsequent rebreaking, a cosmic-string network can form with tension

-up to the usual logarithmic sensitivity to the scalar and vector cores.
-In that event the relic abundance is no longer determined by the homogeneous resonance alone: string emission and late-time loop dynamics become part of the production problem \cite{Long:2019,Kitajima:2022strings,Cyncynates:2025prl,Cyncynates:2025prd}.
-The tuned branch can still be viable, but only in that enlarged system.
+up to the standard logarithmic sensitivity to the scalar and vector core scales.
+In that case, the final relic abundance is no longer determined solely by homogeneous resonance, since string emission and loop evolution contribute to the production history \cite{Long:2019,Salehian:2020jws,Redi:2022zkt,Sato:2022cwt,Kitajima:2022strings,Cyncynates:2025prl,Cyncynates:2025prd}.